finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_day2_customisation/day2_customisation.md

 'oc get compliancesuite -w'

 NAME                      PHASE     RESULT
-finos-compliance-ocp4     LAUNCHING   NOT-AVAILABLE
-finos-compliance-rhcos4   PENDING
-finos-compliance-rhcos4   PENDING
-finos-compliance-rhcos4   PENDING
-finos-compliance-ocp4     LAUNCHING   NOT-AVAILABLE
-finos-compliance-ocp4     LAUNCHING   NOT-AVAILABLE
+finos-compliance-ocp4     DONE      NON-COMPLIANT
-finos-compliance-rhcos4   PENDING     NOT-AVAILABLE
-finos-compliance-ocp4     RUNNING     NOT-AVAILABLE
+finos-compliance-rhcos4   RUNNING   NOT-AVAILABLE
 finos-compliance-rhcos4   LAUNCHING   NOT-AVAILABLE
-finos-compliance-rhcos4   LAUNCHING   NOT-AVAILABLE
 finos-compliance-rhcos4   RUNNING     NOT-AVAILABLE
-finos-compliance-ocp4     RUNNING     NOT-AVAILABLE
-finos-compliance-ocp4     RUNNING     NOT-AVAILABLE
-finos-compliance-ocp4     AGGREGATING   NOT-AVAILABLE
-finos-compliance-ocp4     AGGREGATING   NOT-AVAILABLE
-finos-compliance-ocp4     AGGREGATING   NOT-AVAILABLE
+finos-compliance-rhcos4   AGGREGATING   NOT-AVAILABLE
-finos-compliance-ocp4     DONE          NON-COMPLIANT
+finos-compliance-rhcos4   DONE          COMPLIANT

 Once the scan is complete the following command can be used to check the complaince scan results so that an compliance scan failures can be remediated